michaeldunn99/Modern_C_Challenges/Ch6-Linear-Algebra/README.md

 # Linear Algebra

-This programme implements a computationally efficient algorithm for finding matrix inverses, using Gaussain elimination.
+This program implements a computationally efficient algorithm for finding matrix inverses, using Gaussain elimination.

 Concretely, the programme performs Gaussian Elimination row operations on a matrix (and its corresponding elementary matrix), until the matrix is in row reduced upper echelon form.